 What are the symptoms of floaters?

-Floaters appear as black or translucent spots or strands, which give the impression of seeing something ‘float’ across your field of vision.
-Most are very small and move out of your vision very quickly.
+- Seeing small black dots that give the impression of something ‘float’ across your field of vision and move out of your vision very quickly

-They are most noticeable when looking at a bright plain background, like a white wall, or when looking up to the sky.
-You will likely see more floaters in your vision as you get older, and if you are short-sighted.
+- Black spots that are most noticeable when looking at a bright plain background, like a white wall, or when looking up to the sky.

-In rare occasions, new floaters and flashing lights can sometimes be an indication of retinal detachment, a potentially serious condition.
-This can be treated with early detection, so it is important to contact your optometrist immediately if you notice new floaters, flashing lights, or both.
+On rare occasions, new black dots and flashing lights in your vision can sometimes be an indication of retinal detachment, a potentially serious condition.
+This can be treated with early detection, so it is important to contact your optometrist immediately if you notice more or new floaters, flashing lights, or both.

 Floaters are tiny pieces of debris in the eye’s fluid, known as the vitreous humour.
 This is the jelly-like substance found in the space in the middle of the eyeball.
 As children, the vitreous humour is fairly solid, but as we age the ‘jelly’ naturally becomes more watery.
 Floaters occur when clumps of the vitreous humour start moving around within this watery substance.

 The dots or strands formed cast shadows on the retina, which leads to an interruption in vision and therefore the appearance of something floating in front of your eye.

 Generally, longstanding and unchanging floaters are harmless, but will always be noted by your optometrist during your eyesight appointment.
 During your examination, your optometrist will be able to see any significant floaters in the vitreous humour of the eye and will record and make a note of these so that changes can be monitored.

 If you see many black dots in your eye or have many floaters that impact the quality of your vision, you could be referred to an ophthalmologist to see if further treatment would benefit.
 This includes surgery called a vitrectomy, in which the vitreous humour will be removed and replaced.1